Toad in the Hole with Roasted Onion Gravy

 If only you could order it in a restaurant, though.
 Can I persuade anyone?
 It is, after all, a sort of fusion food - a fusion of light, crispy, crunchy batter and plump, meaty pork sausages, all moistened with a generous amount of roasted-onion jus.
 Here's hoping.

-You can now watch how to make Toad in the Hole and Onion Gravy in our Cookery School Video, click the image to play.
+You can now watch how to make Toad in the Hole in our Cookery School Video, click the image to play.
 Onion Gravy is also included in the Perfect Gravy Video on this page.

 This recipe is from Delia's Complete How to Cook.
 Serves 3-4.
 Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 Firstly put the tin with the lard in the oven, whilst it pre-heats grill the sausages under the pre-heated grill for about 5 minutes on each side, so that they are just lightly browned.

 Whilst the sausages are grilling make up the batter.
 Sift the flour into a bowl (with a cloth under it to keep it steady), holding the sieve quite high to give the flour a good airing, add some seasoning and then make a well in the centre.
 Break the egg into it and beat it with an electric hand whisk (you can also use a balloon whisk), gradually incorporating the flour, and then beat in the milk and water.